Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler

 We analyze a two-segmented soft crawler, whose body has a natural length $\ell$---Fig. \ref{fig:crawler_schematics}\textbf{A} provides a schematic.
 The soft crawler moves in a one-dimensional environment and its body dynamics are modeled as \cite{Che2021,Shen2024, Paoletti2014, Arbelaiz_2024}

 is a nonlinear anisotropic function of the local speed.
 Note that $\sigma(0) = 0$ and that $\sup_{\dot{u} \in \mathbb{R}} |\sigma(\dot{u})| = 1$.
 The dimensionless parameter $\nd{n_f}$ tunes the anisotropy of the frictional force and the dimensional parameter $\epsilon_f$ its slope.
 Friction anisotropy introduces a preferential direction of motion for the crawler, as forward motion experiences less friction than backward motion.
 The frictional force model as a function of the local speed $\dot{u}_i$ is depicted in Fig. \ref{fig:crawler_schematics}\textbf{A}.
-For convenience\footnote{ In the transformed coordinates, all state entries are periodic during crawling (i.e., we leverage the translation invariance to avoid working with absolute displacements), which facilitates the analysis of periodic orbits. }, we introduce the following change of coordinates: $ ^\top = \mathcal{M} ^\top \text{ with } \mathcal{M}:= \begin{small} , \end{small} $ such that the crawler's segment displacements are recovered as $\textbf{u} = \mathcal{M}^{-1} [s \; u_{\text{com}}]^\top$. $s:=u_2 - u_1$ denotes the \textit{strain} in the crawler's body and $u_{\text{com}}:= (u_1 + u_2)/2$ the \textit{displacement of its center of mass}.
+For convenience\footnote{ In the transformed coordinates, we avoid working with absolute displacements, leveraging the translation invariance in $u_{\text{com}}$ and focusing on the relative motion with respect to a \textit{moving frame} attached to the crawler's center of mass.
+In the relative motion resulting after subtraction of the global translation of the center of mass, state entries are periodic during steady crawling, which facilitates the analysis of the crawling gait as limit cycles naturally live in these relative coordinates.}, we introduce the following change of coordinates: $ ^\top = \mathcal{M} ^\top \text{ with } \mathcal{M}:= \begin{small} , \end{small} $ such that the crawler's segment displacements are recovered as $\textbf{u} = \mathcal{M}^{-1} [s \; u_{\text{com}}]^\top$. $s:=u_2 - u_1$ denotes the \textit{strain} in the crawler's body and $u_{\text{com}}:= (u_1 + u_2)/2$ the \textit{displacement of its center of mass}.
 Applying the change of coordinates in the dynamics \eqref{eq:dimensional_crawler_dynamics} yields \begin{small}

 \end{small} \eqref{eq:dimensional_ucom_dynamics} shows that the center of mass is only driven by external forces.
 The \textit{natural frequency}\footnote{The $\omega_n$ defined in \eqref{eq:natural_freq} is the natural frequency of two segments with linear dynamics and respective mass $m$ interconnected by an (undamped) linear spring with elastic constant $k$.} of the crawler's body is